faaris123/proxy_server/README.md

 # Proxy Server
-This program simulates a HTTP server with all of its different functionality.
+I created a proxy web server using HTTP, which is the most commonly used application protocol on the Internet today.
+This also uses a client-server mode that will open a connection to a server and send a request.
+The server will then respond with the appropriate message.
 # Details
-I implemented an HTTP proxy server that handles HTTP GET requests.
-I provided functionality through the use of HTTP response headers, added support for HTTP error codes, and passed the request to an HTTP file server.
-The proxy server will wait for the response from the file server, and then forward the response to the client.
-I also implemented a Priority Queue for the jobs sent to the proxy server This proxy server will implement functionality that will allow the client to query it for job status and order in the priority queue.
+I implemented a proxy server that handles GET requests.
+Through the use of HTTP response headers, I added support for HTTP error codes and passed the request to an HTTP file server.
+The server will then wait for the response from the file server and forward the response.
+I also implemented a Priority Queue for the jobs sent to the proxy server, which will implement functionality that allows the client to query it for job status and order.
 # Included
 I have included all the C files needed to run the application